siberia/gz_cookbooks/README.md

 # SmartOS Global Zone Cookbooks

 This is unpublished proprietary cookbooks for Siberia.
-Usage of these cookbooks are subject to licening terms.
+Usage of these cookbooks are subject to licencing terms.

 ## License and Authors